lorenanda/split-the-bill/README.md

-# split-the-bill
+# Split the bill calculator

-A GUI calculator to help you split the bill
+This is a calculator to help you split the bill, built with Python and a Tkinter GUI.